Food Defense procedure: introduction

 Food Defense procedure: Supervision

-• With visitor registration, onboarding of , and rounds of audits, all employees, including cleaning and maintenance personnel, subcontractors, data entry, computer maintenance personnel, and new employees, are appropriately supervised.
+• With visitor registration, onboarding of new staff, and rounds of audits, all employees, including cleaning and maintenance personnel, subcontractors, data entry, computer maintenance personnel, and new employees, are appropriately supervised.

 Food Defense procedure: Recall strategy